099ersf2/099ersf2/README.md

 https://github.com/user-attachments/assets/e55372d6-7af9-4251-a2a0-e302e11eb420

 The video above shows the fully functional _Shop, Taunts, and Settings_ UI.
+The _Shop_ UI has smooth purchasing, equipping, and unequipping mechanics.
+The _Taunts_ UI is shown to have an easy equiping and unequipping systen.
+It shows how each of the UIs are able to cummunicate to have smooth transitions.

 <img width="900" alt="" src ="Images/Robux Shop UI">